 The formal group photos at a wedding are a real marmite subject amount both couples and clients.
-There are those who love the step by step organisation of a wedding, the way it has always been done and those that want to throw it all out of the window and have a totally unique to themselves ceremony.
-Photographers also range from the fashionistas with all the lighting gear of a god on the first day of creation to the totally hands off photographic ninja who hates to be spotted.
+There are those who love the step-by-step organisation of a wedding, the way it has always been done and those who want to throw it all out of the window and have a totally unique ceremony.
+Photographers also range from the fashionistas with all the lighting gear of a god on the first day of creation to the totally hands-off photographic ninja who hates to be spotted.

 - Family and peer pressure.

-– During the cocktail hour one of your friends reminds you that your college friends are all together, lets have a group photo.
+– During the cocktail hour one of your friends reminds you that your college friends are all together, so let’s have a group photo.

-– There’s a amazing cloud formation and uncle bob said it would be the best background ever for a shot of your cousins with the two of you.
+– There’s an amazing cloud formation and Uncle Bob said it would be the best background ever for a shot of your cousins with the two of you.

 - You don’t know what else to do.